-This discomfort typically appears in the first trimester, and it is likely due to rapidly rising levels of hormones, particularly human chorionic gonadotropin.
-It usually subsides after the first trimester, but not always, which can be infuriating for mamas who struggle with it for most of their pregnancy.
+This discomfort typically appears in the first trimester.
+It is likely due to rapidly rising levels of hormones, particularly human chorionic gonadotropin.
+It usually subsides after the first trimester, but not always.
+This can be infuriating for mamas who struggle with it for most of their pregnancy.

 Morning sickness isn’t a very accurate name, since nausea and vomiting can happen anytime throughout the day or night.
 Basically, there is no “normal” when it comes to this “all-day sickness” during pregnancy.
 Every woman will experience the discomfort differently.

 Some women also experience intense food aversions during pregnancy.
 Often, the aversion is to animal protein and raw vegetables, but can apply to any food or smell.
 This isn’t a “I don’t like broccoli” scenario.
 This is a “If I see or smell or hear the word broccoli someone is going to die” situation.
 It’s not a food preference, it’s a food crisis.
 For more about how to deal specifically with food aversions, read this article from Melissa Hartwig of the Whole30 about her personal experience navigating food aversions.

 If you’re trying to eat a Whole30-inspired diet throughout your pregnancy, this nausea and discomfort has the potential to be more than just an uncomfortable symptom.
 It can derail your healthy diet, lead to guilt, and make it hard to get back on track once symptoms subside.
 Know that morning sickness + Whole30 are not always the best fit.
 It’s tough on an emotional and physical level, so knowing how to manage the discomfort is incredibly helpful.

 Here are a few of my practical tips for dealing with morning sickness, which are outlined in greater detail in the Whole30 Whole Mamas Pregnancy Program.